 This is where we'll keep you up-to-date with all the latest news - even the occasional bit of gossip!

-The Spring newsletter is now available from the link above or on the right.
-The U3A National Newsletter for February is also available from the link on the right.
+Our Summer newsletter is now available from the link above or on the right.
+The latest U3A National Newsletter is also available from a link on the right.

 Wigan & Leigh Pensioners Link

 Pensioners Link was established in 1988 and was the vision of two pensioners, Alan Taylor and Peter Kenny.
 An important element of their vision was to see organisations and people linked together so as to provide maximum benefit for older people.
 Their aims are to:

 - Access information and services in the community

 We have reciprocal agreements with both Wigan and Ashton-in-Makerfield U3As, which means our Leigh & District members can attend Ashton & Wigan activities without having to join either of those U3As (and vice-versa of course).
 You would still need to pay the relevant group session fees and any trip costs, but you should only need to prove you are a current member of Leigh & District U3A by showing your membership card.

 Please see the Ashton-in-Makerfield and Wigan web sites for more details about their activities.

 On 25 May 2018 the new EU General Data Protection Regulation (GDPR) came into effect across all member states (which still includes us right now).
 Basically it's creating a single set of rules to modernise data privacy laws across Europe.